Part 2: Calibration & Imaging of J1849+3024

 coloraxis='xxx')

-We need to set some parameters here and the most important is the solution interval.
-In this case, our phase calibrator is bright enough to get a solution interval per scan and per spw whereas in fringe-fitting we combined the spws.
-The delays on Shenzhen changes across the spw and time (which is not normal!) so we can use gaincal to correct for this.
-We want to maximise S/N, therefore our solution interval should be the whole scan i.e. solint='inf'.
+We need to set some parameters here, and the most important one is the solution interval.
+In this case, our phase calibrator is bright enough to obtain a solution interval for each scan and each spw, whereas in fringe-fitting, we combined the spws.
+The delays on Sheshan change across the spw and time (which is not normal).
+Therefore, we can use the task gaincal to correct for this.
+We want to maximise S/N; thus, our solution interval should be the entire scan, i.e., solint='inf'.

-With regards to the other parameters, here are some hints to help you fill them some of them in.
+Regarding the other parameters, here are some tips to help you fill in some of them.

-• gaintype - there is a specific string to do delay calibration, use the help command to find it
+• gaintype - there is a specific string for delay calibration; use the help command to find it.

-• parang - in part 1, we applied the parallactic angle correction on the fly, however, we applied this correction to the data when we split out the corrected data!
+• parang - In part 1, we applied the parallactic angle correction on the fly; however, we implemented this correction to the data when we separated the corrected data.
 Do we need to apply it twice?

-Remember to also fill in the plotms task too.
-If you have done that execute step 4 and you should get solutions like this:
+Also remember to fill in the plotms task.
+After doing that, execute step 4, and you should receive solutions like this:

-For most telescopes, the delays are near zero hence the fringe-fitting solutions were good.
-We can see for Shenshen that there are much larger corrections which vary across the spw and polarisations.
-These solutions look good and should correct for our delay issues.
-Let's use these solutions and now refine the phases.
+For most telescopes, the delays are nearly zero; therefore, the original fringe-fitting solutions were effective.
+In the case of Shenshen, we observe much larger corrections that vary across the spectral window and polarisations.
+These solutions appear promising and should address our delay issues.
+Let's apply these solutions and refine the phases next.

 4C.
 Refining the phases